ma225tq/lighthouse-sensor-bot/backend/app/utils/README_charts.md

 6. **All Models All Metrics** - Comprehensive grouped bar chart showing all models and all metrics
 7. **RAGAS Radar Chart** - Optimized radar chart showing all models across all RAGAS metrics
 8. **Factual Correctness Matrix** - Comparison matrix showing individual question scores for each model
+9. **Best Scores Per Metric** - Bar chart showing the highest score achieved for each RAGAS metric and which model achieved it

 ## Usage